-VI.
+VII.
 Mentors

-- Students are encouraged to begin preparatory work on their dissertation early in the program.
-Students are required to speak to the program director to explore his/her research interest by the end of first semester. - 2.
-Mentors will be assigned to students before the beginning of second year.
-The first mentor will be supervising the student's course work along the program. - 3.
-Students may petition to change mentors at beginning of the semester.
-However, the
+- 1. Mentors will be assigned to students before the beginning of second semester of the first year.
+The first mentor will be supervising the student's course work along the program. - 2.
+Students may petition to change mentor at beginning of the semester.
+However, the change is only allowed once and it must be approved by the ThM committee.